-What a Responsible UPS Service & Maintenance Plan Looks Like
+A Responsible UPS Service & Maintenance Plan

 Considerations for Your UPS Service Agreement

-Once you have purchased and installed a uninterruptible Power Supply (UPS), the real cost of UPS ownership begins.
+Once you have purchased and installed an uninterruptible Power Supply (UPS), the real cost of UPS ownership begins.
 Ongoing maintenance and service coverage, battery replacements, capacitors and fans are all items that contribute significantly to the cost of UPS ownership.
 Despite the cost, consistent UPS services and maintenance is a critical, necessary part of ensuring you have power when you need it.

 A good UPS service organization should help you understand the pros and cons of each UPS system, including its maintenance requirements and total lifetime cost of ownership.
 Here’s what to look for in a proper maintenance agreement that will keep your systems running smoothly: